marazmiki/django-disguise/docs/source/about.rst

 * ``Medic`` can repair damages,
 * ``Scout`` runs so fast
-* ``Sniper`` has a riffle...
+* ``Sniper`` has a rifle...

-Also there is a wonderful player class called ``Spy``, who has an ability to take a shape of any other class.
+Also, there is a wonderful player class called ``Spy``, who has the ability to take the shape of any other class.
 Everybody sees a running blue scout while actually it's a Red Spy.

 You can view a short movie, it's quite funny.